materials-marketplace/user-docs/docs/source/ucs/uc1.md

-# Implementation of Use Case 1 into the MarketPlace framework
+# Implementation of Use Case 1

 This documentation explains how the software SimPARTIX is installed at the MarketPlace.
 In detail, this manual provides an overview on most of the functions that were created for this Use Case and the manual should serve as a detailed explanation on how to onboard your very own software at the MarketPlace.
 In the end, we aim at having the "SimPARTIX app" which should allow to access SimPARTIX via the MarketPlace.
 The purpose of this manual is to provide guidance of programmers that know how to handle their simulation software and that are now facing the challenge to bring their software onto the MarketPlace.